Controlling Chaotic Maps using Next-Generation Reservoir Computing

 We implement the NG-RC-based controller by applying it to the H\'enon map.
 Here, the control perturbation is only applied to the $x$ variable, as $x$ is more sensitive to control than $y$.\cite{Braverman2022} Because we control a single variable, we adapt our notation introduced in Sec. \ref{sec:Control} by making ${\bf{Y}}\rightarrow Y$, ${\bf{u}}\rightarrow u$, ${\bf{W}}_u \rightarrow W_u$, ${\bf{K}} \rightarrow K$, and ${\bf{Y}_{des}}\rightarrow x_{des}$, as these quantities become scalars.

-As a first step towards the control algorithm implementation, we train the NG-RC to predict the dynamics of $x$ having current values for both $x$ and $y$, so that $ Y_{i+1}= x_{i+1}$ and ${\bf{X}}_i = [x_i,y_i]^T$.
-We choose $c=1$ and the nonlinear features to be the unique second-order monomials of $\mathbb{O}_{lin,i}$, so that $\mathbb{O}_{nonlin,i} = [x_i^2,x_i y_i,y_i^2]^T$.
-We limit the monomials in the feature vector to order 2 because it is appropriate for this problem as Eqs. \ref{eq:henon map xip1} and \ref{eq:henon map yip1} contain only quadratic nonlinear terms.
-In general, higher-order polynomials can be used when less information is known about the system, or when the dynamics are more complex.
-Next, after learning ${\bf{\hat W}}_{\bf{X}}$ and ${\hat W}_u$, the control signal is calculated according to the control law of Eq. \ref{eq:controlsignal}.
+As a first step toward the control algorithm implementation, we train the NG-RC to predict the dynamics of $x$ having current values for both $x$ and $y$, so that $ Y_{i+1}= x_{i+1}$ and ${\bf{X}}_i = [x_i,y_i]^T$.
+To choose the unique order-$p$ monomials, we follow the work of Wei et al. \cite{Wei_and_Billings_2004} who use system identification techniques on the H\'{e}non map to determine that order-2 monomials are sufficient to make accurate predictions.
+We use the unique second-order given by $\mathbb{O}_{nonlin,i} = [x_i^2,x_i y_i,y_i^2]^T$, and we choose $c=1$.
+The system identification approach assumes little to no information about the system and has also been used on more complex systems with higher dimensions to greatly reduce the number of nonlinear monomials.\cite{Wei_and_Billings_2004} Thus, it may be possible to use these techniques to construct computationally inexpensive NG-RC-based controllers for more complex systems, which we will explore in future work.
+Finally, after learning ${\bf{\hat W}}_{\bf{X}}$ and ${\hat W}_u$, the control signal is calculated according to the control law of Eq. \ref{eq:controlsignal}.

-Our focus lies on the control task of stabilizing the 1-period orbit outside the trapping region, considering the presence of noise and modeling error.
-Additionally, we undertake the challenging task of stabilizing the 4-period orbit, which is a known difficult task,\cite{Matousek2021} and controlling the system to an arbitrary trajectory.
+Our focus lies on the control task of stabilizing the one-period orbit outside the trapping region, considering the presence of noise and modeling error.
+Additionally, we undertake the challenging task of stabilizing the four-period orbit, which is a known difficult task,\cite{Matousek2021} and controlling the system to an arbitrary trajectory.